rohit0718/tp/docs/DeveloperGuide.md

 How the parsing works:

-- When called upon to parse a user command, the `AddressBookParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCommand`) which the `AddressBookParser` returns back as a `Command` object.
+- When called upon to parse a user command, the `ModBookParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `DetailCommand`) which the `ModBookParser` returns back as a `Command` object.
+- The name of the `Command` Object may also include the type of object the command is acting on depending on the command.
+For example, the add command will return either an `addModCommand`, `addLessonCommand` or `addExamCommand` object.
 - All `XYZCommandParser` classes (e.g., `AddCommandParser`, `DeleteCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.

 ### Model component